WordPress, plus this plugin.

 The loop

-The CLI scaffolds an Astro starter, authenticates with a WordPress Application Password, and pushes the bundle.
-Each subsequent deploy is an atomic update at the same app id.
+The CLI scaffolds a minimal starter by default, or an Astro starter with --astro for multi-page apps.
+Any static bundle works.
+It authenticates with a WordPress Application Password and pushes the bundle; each subsequent deploy is an atomic update at the same app id.

-Builds, shows you the capability diff, and atomically replaces the bundle on the site.
-Re-run as often as you like — same app id, no downtime.
+designsetgo apps login Bundles the directory, shows you the capability diff, and atomically replaces the bundle on the site.
+Re-run as often as you like, same app id, no downtime.
+For the Astro starter, pass --build so the CLI runs npm run build first.

 // The bridge handles auth + REST behind the scenes.